A guide to the most interesting Spanish food facts you probably didn’t know.

 One of the most surprising Spanish food facts is that 75% of the saffron exported comes from our country and as you well know, saffron is one of the most expensive spices in the world.

-Saffron is worldwide known as the ‘red gold’ because 1 kilogram of it can cost 2000€!
-The Saffron has to be delicately cultivated, collected, and handled in order to preserve its properties.
+Saffron is worldwide known as the ‘red gold’ because one kilogram of it can cost 2000€!
+To preserve its properties, Saffron must be delicately cultivated, collected, and handled.

-It seems that the climatic conditions of Spain are perfect to make the most of this plant and give dishes like Paella a unique flavor.
+It seems that Spain’s climatic conditions are perfect for making the most of this plant and giving dishes like Paella a unique flavor.

 5. Spain is a leading proponent of the Mediterranean diet